jaimedantas/EECS6446_Project/tutorials/01-requirements.md

 ## Firewall Configurations

-The firewall configuration has be done for you, but generally we need the following ports to be open for this tutorial to work:
+The firewall configuration has been already done on your VMs, but generally we need the following ports to be open for this tutorial:

 - `TCP` port `6443` for Kubernetes API
 - `UDP` port `8472` for Flannel VXLAN (Kubernetes CNI)